RishitKundariya/java/Java Networking Program/README.md

 </ul>
 </b><br/>

 *Note :- First send message from Server Program.
-When you want to and chat send Bye,See you,Good night. <br/>
+When you want to end chat send Bye,See you,Good night. <br/>
-thank you !!!
+<b>thank you !!!<b>